GSA/touchpoints/docs/DEPLOYMENT.md

 ### Configuring s3 for Touchpoints

-Touchpoints stores Organization logos, and .pdfs of Service Maps for any given Touchpoint.
+Touchpoints stores Organization logo image files, and .pdfs of Service Maps for any given Touchpoint.

 Here's how to configure cloud.gov S3 for Touchpoints: